MicrosoftDocs/power-automate-docs/articles/desktop-flows/power-fx.md

 In April's release:
 - **case sensitive**.
 Example: **NewVar** is a different variable than **newVar**
 - [Run Power Fx expression](./actions-reference/variables.md/#run-power-fx-expression) action is now available under the [Variables](./actions-reference/variables.md) group of actions.
 Run Power Fx expression allows you to execute expressions directly on data sources.
-- [Collect, Clear, ClearCollect](/power-platform/power-fx/reference/function-clear-collect-clearcollect) and [Patch](/power-platform/power-fx/reference/function-patch) Power Fx functions are now supported in desktop flows.
+- [Collect, Clear, ClearCollect](/power-platform/power-fx/reference/function-clear-collect-clearcollect) Power Fx functions are now supported in desktop flows.
+- [Patch](/power-platform/power-fx/reference/function-patch) Power Fx functions are now supported in desktop flows.
+>[!NOTE]
+>By combining **Run Power Fx expression** action with expressions using [Collect, Clear, ClearCollect](/power-platform/power-fx/reference/function-clear-collect-clearcollect) and [Patch](/power-platform/power-fx/reference/function-patch) functions you can emulate behavior found in the actions **Add item to list** and **Insert row into data table** which are currently not available for Power Fx enabled desktop flows.
 - Variables and Power Fx expressions can now be used in UI element/ web selectors' syntax.

 ### 2.42